-The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid travelling at rush hour.
+The best way to find a cheap train ticket from Milan to Geneva is to book your journey as far in advance as possible and to avoid traveling at rush hour.

 This is the last train of the day.

 Find all the dates and times for this journey

 Trains per day

 Of the 4 trains that leave Milan for Geneva every day 4 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Average train duration||4 h 1 min|